krahets/hello-algo/docs-en/chapter_computational_complexity/index.md

 !!! abstract

-    Complexity analysis is like a space-time guide in the vast algorithmic universe.
+    Complexity analysis is like a space-time guide in the vast universe of algorithms.

-    It leads us to delve deeper into the two dimensions of time and space to find a more elegant solution.
+    It leads us to explore deeply in the dimensions of time and space, in search of more elegant solutions.